bucs110fall2023/final-project-happyme/README.md

  A character that the user can move by clicking on the up, down, left, and right keyboard keys

 Timer
- A timer used in the backend to determine how far the player moves
+ A timer used in the backend to determine how much the player moves everytime an arrow key is pressed

 FishTank
  A rectangle that the user can collide with to recieve a pop-up window with more information about the exhibit

 Button
- A rectangle that prompts a new event to occur when
+ A rectangle that was used to switch between the start menu and game screen

 InfoBox
  A popup window that displays the exhibit information and image

+Text
+ Any titles or messages that needed to be displayed on the pygame screen